intel/IntelRackScaleArchitecture/RSA-SW/README.md

 This ‘Getting Started’ guide is a good starting point for developers who are ready to start working with Intel ® Rack Scale Architecture Software.
 It is recommended you read the entire document before getting started.
 Keep in mind this code is reference software only.
 It is expected developers will take this reference software and make it their own.
 Look for more releases in the future!
 Enjoy!

-PLEASE READ: Documentation referenced in each of the steps below can be found on http://www.intel.com/content/www/us/en/architecture-and-technology/intel-rack-scale-architecture.html
+PLEASE READ: Documentation referenced in each of the steps below can be found on http://www.intel.com/content/www/us/en/architecture-and-technology/intel-rack-scale-architecture.html.
+Note that the Rack Management Module (RMM) code is coming soon!

 1)	Have an understanding what hardware you'll be building on and what you have to work with and how Intel ® Rack Scale Architecture software will work with these components.
 See ‘Intel ® Rack Scale Architecture Hardware Platform Design Guide' for more detailed information.

 2)	Read fully the 'PSME User Guide' and 'PODM User Guide'.
 These documents are a great starting point for understanding the core components and how to set up your hardware and software components.
+Note that the Rack Management Module (RMM) work is coming soon, so any references to it cannot be implemented at this time!

 3)	Plan out how to configure your Intel ® Rack Scale Architecture software components across your hardware.
 You'll need to plan out which servers in your rack configurations will run which PSME and PODM components (also known as agents).